restcord/restcord/docs/_docs/Emoji/Create Guild Emoji.md

 ## Description

 Create a new emoji for the guild.
-Requires the &#039;MANAGE_EMOJIS&#039; permission.
+Requires the MANAGE_EMOJIS permission.
 Fires a Guild Emojis Update Gateway event.

 ## Parameters